tharel1/polymorphic-unity/README.md

 ### Data resilience

-If you want your common fields be saved between each selection in the inspector, you can implement the following pattern :
+If you want your common fields to be saved between each selection in the inspector, you can implement the following pattern :

 ```csharp
 [Serializable]